mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 08 May 2025

-- The average temperature today is 9.54˚C,
+- The average temperature today is 10.58˚C,
-- With highs of 9.98˚C and lows of 9.26˚C,
+- With highs of 10.95˚C and lows of 10.38˚C,
-- It may feel like 7.88˚C with clear sky
+- It may feel like 9.34˚C with broken clouds
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 74%
+- The pressure is 1022hPa and humidity is 63%
 - The sun will rise at 04:26 and set at 19:43

 <!-- weather_marker ends -->